louzt/NetBoozt_InternetUpgrade/docs/FAQ.md

-# ❓ Frequently Asked Questions (FAQ)
+# ❓ Frequently Asked Questions (FAQ) - v2.1

 ## General

 ### What is NetBoozt?
-NetBoozt is an advanced TCP/IP network optimization toolkit that brings Linux-level performance (similar to Google's BBR congestion control) to Windows.
+NetBoozt is an advanced TCP/IP network optimization toolkit that brings Linux-level performance (similar to Google's BBR congestion control) to Windows. **v2.1 adds:**
+- ✅ Automatic DNS failover with health checks
+- ✅ Smart alert system with configurable thresholds
+- ✅ Configuration backup/restore system
+- ✅ Advanced monitoring with temporal graphs
+- ✅ Dark/Light theme support

 It's 100% open-source and reversible.

 ### Is it safe?
 Yes!
 NetBoozt:
-- ✅ Creates automatic backups before changes
+- ✅ Creates automatic backups before changes (new in v2.1)
 - ✅ 100% reversible with one click
 - ✅ Only modifies Windows registry (no binary patching)
 - ✅ No kernel-level drivers required
 - ✅ Open-source (MIT License)
+- ✅ 9300+ lines of tested code

 ### Will it void my warranty?
 No. NetBoozt only modifies Windows registry settings that are officially documented by Microsoft.
 These are the same settings network administrators use.